Proportionate Recursive Maximum Correntropy Criterion Adaptive Filtering Algorithms and their Performance Analysis: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{PPRMCCAlgorithm}, we develop the PRMCC algorithm.
-Section~\ref{Perforanalysis} provides the stability condition and analyzes the mean-square performance in stationary and nonstationary environments.
-Section~\ref{CPRMCC} derives an adaptive convex combination of two PRMCC filters and verifies the validity of the scheme by analytical expressions.
-Section~\ref{SIMRESULTS} shows the simulation results and Section~\ref{conclusion} concludes the paper.
+In Section~\ref{PPRMCCAlgorithm}, we develop the PRMCC and CPRMCC algorithms.
+Section~\ref{Perforanalysis} provides the stability condition and analyzes the mean-square performance for the PRMCC in stationary and nonstationary environments.
+In addition, the superiority of CPRMCC is verified.
+In Section~\ref{SIMRESULTS}, simulation results are presented and Section~\ref{conclusion} concludes the paper.